Jonesey13/TF-8-Player/README.md

 # Installing the mod (for non-developers on Windows)
 IMPORTANT: Please backup your entire towerfall folder before following the steps below:
-* Copy the contents of the Pre-Built folder into the root of the Towerfall folder
+* Copy the contents of the Pre-Built folder into the root of the Towerfall folder.
+This includes replacing the savefile (not necessary if you already have 8 characters unlocked in-game)
 * Merge the Content folder of this Repo with the Content folder of Towerfall (this is to install the patched levels and atlas file)
 * (Optional, Darkworld only) Do the same for the DarkWorldContent folder
-* Run Patcher.exe.
+* Run Patcher.exe in your TowerFall folder.
 There should be no errors and the TowerFall folder should now have a new file called TowerFall8Player.exe
 * (Steam Version Only) Rename TowerFall.exe to TowerFallOrig.exe and TowerFall8Player.exe to TowerFall.exe
 * Enjoy!

 # Building the mod (for developers, using Visual Studio)
-The solution has two build configruations: MakeReferenceImage and Create8PlayerMod.
+The solution has two build configurations: MakeReferenceImage and Create8PlayerMod.
 MakeReferenceImage is used to setup the solution and should only need to be run once (following the steps below).
 Create8PlayerMod should only be run when the references for the Mod project are setup correctly.

 First we need to get MakeReferenceImage working:
 * First add Mono.Cecil as a reference for Patcher using "Manage NuGet Packages".
 Select version number 9.4.0 of Mono.Cecil (this is very important!)